microsoft/FluidFramework/packages/test/snapshots/README.md

   - Go to the FluidFramework repo root. `git status` should show changes under `packages/test/snapshots/content`.
 For example:
   ```
   D:\FluidFramework>git status
-  On branch updateTestSnasphots
+  On branch updateTestSnapshots
-  Your branch is up to date with 'origin/updateTestSnasphots'.
+  Your branch is up to date with 'origin/updateTestSnapshots'.

   Changes not staged for commit:
     (use "git add <file>..." to update what will be committed)